 Suppose this goal is composing worthy music and playing it well, using all ten fingers and a rubato style, plus making an appropriate choice from a repertoire of seventy pieces, plus improvising on this selection in a jazz ensemble with aesthetic intelligence.
 Imagine that a demand to break this goal into quantifiable mini-components, in order to demonstrate your worth (“Hmm, I suppose I could count the exact number of songs in my repertoire”) was a continual distraction from the work that you actually needed to do to succeed.
 Suppose this led you to “cover” 70 songs in the sloppiest possible way and to attain an absurdly fast metronome setting for ripping through “Stella By Starlight”—and thus you failed to play even one piece well.

 This is an apt analogy for what is happening to reading skills.
-It would not surprise me at all to learn that skimming through a dumbed down cheat guide (SparkNotes, Wikipedia synopses, etc.) to pass a multiple choice test is assessed more favorably than reading a complex book and writing an thoughtful essay about it.
+It would not surprise me at all to learn that skimming through a dumbed down cheat guide (SparkNotes, Wikipedia synopses, etc.) to pass a multiple choice test is assessed more favorably than reading a complex book and writing a thoughtful essay about it.
 Literally, some students might go all the way through college without digesting one difficult book in depth—this is not always true but is now far more likely than it was a generation ago.
-Today I routinely teach seniors who have never been assigned a term paper—sometimes no paper at all longer than 10 pages.
+Today I routinely teach college seniors who have never been assigned a term paper—sometimes no paper at all longer than 10 pages.
 And this is absolutely linked to our assessment regimes.
 Teachers may despair of finding measures for the needed projects (rubrics that are neither straight-jackets to strangle creativity nor full of loopholes for a growing cohort of students who simply will not do the work), or fear low student popularity ratings; or predict that they would be downgraded for supposedly inappropriate time management (trading valuable research time for non-quantifiable teaching efforts).
 It is not that the logic of assessment must pull in this direction, in the abstract—it just does pull in this direction, and trying to work for improvements within its logic is very likely to pull one further downward.